Cessna 404 Titan

-The Cessna Model 404 Titan is an American twin-engined, light aircraft built by Cessna Aircraft.
+The Cessna 404 Titan is an American twin-engined, light aircraft built by Cessna Aircraft.
 It was the company's largest twin piston-engined aircraft at the time of its development in the 1970s.
 Its US military designation is C-28, and Swedish Air Force designation Tp 87.

 Design and development

 The Cessna 404 was a development of the Cessna 402 with an enlarged vertical tail and other changes.
 The prototype first flew on February 26, 1975.
 It is powered by two 375 hp/280 kW turbocharged Continental Motors GTSIO-520 piston engines.
 Two versions were offered originally; the Titan Ambassador passenger aircraft for ten passengers, and the Titan Courier utility aircraft for passengers or cargo.
 By early 1982 seven different variants were available, including a pure cargo version, the Titan Freighter.
 The Freighter was fitted with a strengthened floor, cargo doors, and its interior walls and ceiling were made from impact-resistant polycarbonate materials to minimize damage in the event of cargo breaking free in-flight.